finos/waltz/docs/features/measurables/using_perspectives_and_drill_grids.md

-# Using Perspectives and Drill Grids
+# (Deprecated) Using Perspectives and Drill Grids

+**Note** these features have been deprecated from Waltz 1.14 as user uptake was low and complexity was high.

 This document addresses how two features in Waltz may be used to facilitate a better understanding of the data within Waltz.